abisop/nuttx-docs/en/platforms/x86_64/intel64/index.md

 above 4GB, so you may also need to set `CONFIG_MM_PGALLOC=y`.

-To enable framebuffer support in QEMU, omit the `-nographic` argument and use `-cdrom boot.iso` (multiboot2 framebuffer doesn't work with `-kernel` option).
+To enable framebuffer support in QEMU, omit the `-nographic` argument and use `-cdrom boot.iso` (multiboot2 framebuffer doesn\'t work with `-kernel` option).

 Also, your GRUB configuration (`grub.cfg`) should insert the appropriate